metadatacenter/cadsr-reader/README.md

 common data elements (CDEs).

 XML files containing various CDE collections can be found [here](https://wiki.nci.nih.gov/display/caDSR/caDSR+Hosted+Data+Standards%2C+Downloads%2C+and+Transformation+Utilities).
+Got the the area labeled "Download caDSR Community Released CDEs" and click on "caDSR Production CDEs in XML".
+A large ZIP file can then be downloaded which will contain a deozen or so XML files containing caDSR CDEs.
+Note: these enclosed XML files seemed to be encoded as ISO-LATIN-1 so convert them to UTF-8 so that the code will correctly process them.

+The XML files can then be placed in a directory and processed by this software.

+There is an example CDE file in the ```src/main/resources/xml/example``` directory.

 The format of the caDSR CDEs is described by an [XML Schema document] (https://github.com/metadatacenter/cadsr2cedar/blob/master/src/main/resources/xsd/DataElement_V4.0.xsd).